As the account manager, how can I set up a License server on a Mac for sharing a Floating SnapGene license?

 These instructions are for shared (floating) licenses only, NOT for standard subscription or permanent licenses.

 Make sure the Mac is set to not sleep via System Preferences → Energy Saver → "Prevent computer from sleeping automatically when display is off".
 The license server background process will stop if the Mac sleeps and will not restart automatically on waking.

-To mount the server folder, double-click on FLEXnet_GSL_mac.dmg.
+To mount the disk image, double-click on FLEXnet_GSL_mac.dmg.

-To install the server folder, drag the FLEXnet_GSL_mac folder to your home folder on your hard drive, then double-click to open the folder.
+To install the License Server folder, drag the FLEXnet_GSL_mac folder to your home folder on your hard drive, then double-click to open the folder.

 For macOS Mojave, macOS Catalina or Later

 More recent versions of macOS prevent the License server lmadmin executable from running correctly.
 Perform the steps in this section if you are running macOS 10.14 (Mojave) or later.

 Open the FLEXnet_GSL_mac folder, then double click on the "lmadmin" icon to run it.
 You will receive an error message.
 Click OK.

 Click menu Apple → System Preferences → Security and Privacy.
 A warning will be present about "lmadmin", click Open Anyway.